mansimahajn/Netflix-Analysis/README.md

 6. textblob

 ### Data Loading and Preprocessing

-Loaded the dataset and handled missing values.
-Renamed columns for better readability.
+The dataset was loaded using pandas and missing values were handled by using dropna and fillna methods.
+Columns were renamed for better readability, and unnecessary columns were dropped to streamline the analysis.
+The data was then grouped and categorized to facilitate deeper insights.

 ### Insights Derived